 12 Year Flag Project Ends in Success

-Pennsylvania mall gets a grand flag after 12 years of planning.
+Pennsylvania mall gets a grand flag after 12 years of planning as the final flag project ends in success.

 The Uniontown Mall in Fayette County, Pennsylvania is finally about to get its newest landmark, a 120-foot flagpole set in a 20-foot base.
 This 12-story pole will be adorned with a 30×60 foot flag, the size of a typical house!
 The monument is set to arrive Friday June 22, 2012.